 Here is a free Microsoft Word label template which you can download and edit.
 These labels are already formatted to fit on Avery Template 22820 Print-to-the-Edge Oval, Labels 2" x 3-1/3", 8 per Sheet, Glossy White.
 You can get the label stock online (see at right).

-Exempt Home Food Operations may sell directly to consumers out of the home for pickup or delivery to the consumer.
+Exempt Home Food Operations may sell directly to consumers out of the home for pickup by the consumer.
 They may sell at farmers markets.
 They cannot be sold to restaurants, grocery stores, or other types of retailers, schools or other institutions.
+Exempt Home Food Operations (EHFO) are the producers who are selling non-perishable foods (also do not have a license; hence the exemption).
+This includes those who are selling non-perishable baked items without a license.

 Note: in both cases, farmers market are allowed because they are considered as direct sales to consumer customers.